Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 ## Log

+### Day 24: January 24, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Still working through Mastering Typescript.
+On chapter dealing with modularization.
+I skipped some of the framework specific sections before this one.

+:thought_balloon: *Thoughts:* The book is okay.
+I think it spends too much time on framework specific uses of Typescript.
+But I have found useful parts for me.
+Oh yeah it could have spent more time on setting up a build server with Typescript.

+:floppy_disk: *Link to work:*
+(...\Coding Work Study\JavaScript Exercises\webRoot\exercises\typescript\Ch10-Modules.ts)

 ### Day 23: January 23, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* I wanted to work on my iyai contacts project.
 Made some progress this morning.